Create a Device Layout

 The ‘Master’ layout is the standard design view of the Dashboard, which includes all components.

-4. For print layout, press the ‘Edit’ button edit print in the toolbar, and select ‘Edit Content’.
+4. For print layout, press the ‘Edit’ button Edit in the toolbar, and select ‘Edit Content’.

 Guidelines are provided for informational purposes only.
 Use the guidelines to arrange components so that the Dashboard best utilizes the available screen dimensions.